Today I’m going to reveal how you can sleep less, have more energy and live longer.

 - Exercise daily, preferably earlier in the day.
 Most of us don’t move enough or at all.
 Exercise also balances your hormones.
-You only need 20 min, even a fast walk is great.
+You only need 20 min to start, even a fast walk is great.

-- Eat less animal proteins because they slow down your repair.
+- Eat fewer processed animal proteins because they slow down your repair.
 Eat more vegetables, natural whole grains and healthy, raw fats for your brain.

-- Make sure you get some sunlight daily.
-We are indoors far too long and the sun helps optimizes your melatonin and cortisol levels for deeper sleep at night.
+- Make sure you get some sunlight daily to improve Vitamin D levels.
+We are indoors far too long and the sun helps optimizes your melatonin and cortisol levels for a deeper sleep at night.

 - Don’t obsess over your sleep.
 If you need more, sleep more.
 If you need less, sleep less.
 Every day your body has different stresses, so just go with the flow.